 If you need assistance booking or modifying a reservation, contact Amtrak’s agents at 1-800-USA-RAIL or 1-877-SKIP-I-95 for the Auto Train.
 They can also provide updates and help with special requests.

-I contact them for booking adjacent roomettes or changing reservations mid-trip.
+I contacted them to book adjacent roomettes or change reservations during the trip.

 Staffed stations

-Not all stations have staff, and many are unstaffed, so this isn’t an option for everyone.
+Not all stations have staff, and many are unstaffed, so this option isn’t available to everyone.
 However, if you have access to a staffed station, they can help you the same way you would by calling.

-Do it on your own: The Amtrak.com and their App.
+Do it on your own: The Amtrak.com and its App.

-Online tickets are an easy way to book your next adventure anywhere and anytime.
+Online tickets offer a convenient way to book your next adventure, available anytime and anywhere.
 You can also modify your trip.

 I book 99% of my own using the app or website.
 I switch between the two, and both options have advantages and disadvantages.

-Amtrak offers a website that caters to phones or tablets.
+Amtrak offers a website optimized for use on phones and tablets.

 Let someone book your trip for you.